Affiliations

 Abstract

-This systematic review aimed to provide a synthesis of the evidence relating to how the provision of Vitamin D supplements influences oral health status.
+This systematic review aimed to provide a synthesis of the evidence relating to how the provision of vitamin D supplements influences oral health status.
 An electronic database search was performed across six databases using a standardised search strategy.
-The PICO framework was used to define the review question.
-The screening and selection followed PRISMA process.
-The quality of reporting was assessed using CONSORT guidelines, and the bias was assessed using the revised Cochrane tool RoB2.
+The PICO framework (Population, Intervention, Comparison, Outcome) was used to define the review question.
+The screening and selection followed Preferred Reporting Items for Systematic Reviews and Meta-Analyses process (PRISMA).
+The quality of reporting was assessed using Consolidated Standards of Reporting Trials (CONSORT) guidelines, and the bias was assessed using the revised Cochrane tool RoB2.
 A total of 1812 studies were retrieved.
 1427 studies were excluded due to unmet inclusion criteria.
-Full texts of 75 potential studies were retrieved and ultimately six studies met the inclusion criteria.
-There were limitations in the quality of reporting of studies (between 49% and 73%).
-70% of the risk of bias items were in the low risks category.
+Full texts of seventy-five potential studies were retrieved and ultimately six studies met the inclusion criteria.
+There were limitations in the quality of reporting of studies (between 49 % and 73 %).
+70 % of the risk of bias items were in the low risks category.
 Vitamin D interventions varied with respect to dosage and duration.
 Qualitative syntheses identified significantly better oral health outcomes.
 Heterogeneity of study design, intervention and outcomes precluded quantitative synthesis.
-Few clinical trials investigated the effect of Vitamin D supplementation on oral health.
+Few clinical trials investigated the effect of vitamin D supplementation on oral health.
 There is considerable heterogeneity among studies interventions and oral health outcomes.
-Quality of reporting of studies have limitations and there is evidence of study biases.
-Nonetheless, qualitative synthesis of the evidence suggest that Vitamin D supplements improve oral health outcomes, particularly periodontal health.
+Quality of reporting of studies has limitations and there is evidence of study biases.
+Nonetheless, qualitative synthesis of the evidence suggests that vitamin D supplements improve oral health outcomes, particularly periodontal health.
 Calcium may also play a significant role.
-Further high-quality trials are required of comparable Vitamin D supplements with similar oral health outcomes focus to inform quantitative synthesis of the evidence.
+Further high-quality trials are required of comparable vitamin D supplements with similar oral health outcomes focused to inform quantitative synthesis of the evidence.

 * Title and MeSH Headings from MEDLINE®/PubMed®, a database of the U.S. National Library of Medicine.